What is a right

 checked under the Covid 19 adjusted right to work check were advised that they

 would be subject to a future in person retrospective check.
 The Home

-Office has now confirmed that this will not be required.
+Office later confirmed that this was not required.

 Right to Work Check Process from 21 June 2021

 to the original rules and complete the right to work check either by:

 - Current or expired British and Irish passport holders or British birth certificate - Carrying out a manual check which can take place either

 in person on campus or via video link to check original documents but in